An Interview with Aral Bereux

 - Do you believe that there is such a thing as "Writers Block" or is it just a form of procrastination?

-- In your own words how would you define writers block?
+- Ok, then In your own words, how would you define what is commonly called “writers block”?

 - What roadblocks did you run into in the writing of this novel?